board of directors

 David Richbourg (he/him)

 David was born on Long Island, NY and has lived in Pensacola since 1961.
 He is a graduate from Pensacola High School, Pensacola Junior College, the University of West Florida, and the University of Southern Mississippi, where he earned his degrees in marketing and finance.
 Post graduate work in interior and architectural design were responsible for launching his career in real estate development.
 David and his late husband, Norman Ricks, were founding members of Sunday’s Child, and David recently returned to the board.
 He is past president of Appetite4Life and Pensacola Heritage Foundation, and presently on the Pensacola Symphony Orchestra and Pensacola Opera boards.
 He is secretary of the Opera, and chairman of the building committee.
-Traveling, reading, and time spent on his sail boat are his favorite past times.
+Traveling, reading, and time spent on his sail boat are his favorite pastimes.

 Scott Ridgway (he/him)